 Most young people are better off if they finish their education or are in training for future work.
 When you meet with a Youth Service provider or specialist case worker to discuss your application, they will focus their conversations on what education or training you will return to, start or continue doing.

-How much you can get
+How much you can get?

 This depends on your current circumstances.